Deadline: August 15, 2018

 - Semi-Finalists who are not selected by a Host Organization will be notified and may be given the option to keep their application on file for consideration for the next class of the Fellowship.

-- February-March, 2018: Atlas Corps reviews applications and conducts Skype interviews.
+- October – December 2018: Atlas Corps reviews applications and conducts Skype interviews.
 Atlas Corps will notify candidates whether they have advanced to the Semi-Finalist stage and are eligible for placement with Host Organizations.

-- Host Organization review process: Semi-Finalists will considered for placements beginning in May 2018 or later.
+- Host Organization review process: Semi-Finalists will considered for placements beginning in mid to late 2019.
 Semi-Finalists who are not selected by a Host Organization in that class will be invited to keep their application on file for future classes.

 For more information, visit Atlas Corps Fellowship.